Welcome to the official Chess player profile of the legendary Chess Super Grandmaster, Vladimir Kramnik.

-At the young age of sixteen he won the title of Grandmaster.
-Though his selection to the Olympiad at this age raised controversy, he was supported by Gary Kasparov a brilliant chess master then.
-His stunning performance of eight victories and a single draw made it very easy for him to participate in the Chess Tournament in Linares the very next year.
+At the young age of sixteen, achieved the title of Grandmaster by FIDE.
+Although his selection to the Olympiad at this age raised controversy, he was supported by Gary Kasparov a brilliant chess master then.
+His brilliant performance of eight victories and a single draw made it very easy for him to participate in the Chess Tournament in Linares the very next year.

-Kramnik played as a second to Kasparov against Vishwanathan Anand and the match was won by Kasparov.
+Kramnik played as a second player to Garry Kasparov against Vishwanathan Anand and the match was won by Kasparov.
 Within a stretch of just six months this chess genius managed to play more games than the then number one, Kasparov.
 In 1996 Kasparov lost his position to Kramnik and the new number one held fast to this position for fourteen years.
 Vladimir Kramnik was the youngest player to hold the prestigious place.
 From 1995 to 2009 he won nine matches at Dortmund, once again breaking Kasparov’s record.

 In 2000 the two grandmasters played against each other in the Classical World Chess Championship.
 Vladimir added another notch on the belt by defeating Kasparov in all the games, which was a record in itself.
 Several victories in the later years cemented his position as the world champion until his defeat in 2010 in his match opposite Vishwanathan Anand.